1) How much out time does my cat have daily?

-Please check our weekly photo session to see your kitty at The Castle.
-Call or email and check in anytime and we are happy to give you a report.
+Please check our Facebook page for weekly photo session to see your kitty at The Castle.
+Call and/or email to check in on your kitty anytime.
+We will be happy to give you a report.
 Please allow your sweetie a day or two to settle in for a true and accurate report.
 Yes… your family or friends may come in and visit anytime during our hours.
 We will be in contact if there are any concerns.

 5) Will you brush my cat/play with my cat/snuggle my cat?

 Yes, yes and yes!!
 While it all depends on your individual cat(s) comfort level.
 They are all different and we get to know pretty fast what your kitty’s likes and dislikes are.
 Our goal is to ensure they are happy, healthy, pampered and stress free.
 We want them to go home to their family as they came.
-Please keep in mind though, that we are not a grooming facility, and while we are happy to brush your kitty, it will be a leisurely experience opposed to a deep groom.
+Please keep in mind, that we are not a grooming facility.
+While we are happy to brush your kitty, it will be a leisurely experience opposed to a deep groom.

 6) Will my cats intermingle with other cats?/My cat doesn’t like other cats!

 Our guests do not intermingle with other cats.
-One cat or a family of cats are out in one of our seven rooms at any given time.
+Only one cat or a family of cats are out in each of our seven rooms at any given time.
 In most rooms, cats do not have to look at other cats in their suite.
-We set it up this way with your cats comfort in mind (some of our more social guests enjoy the other guests and we have suites to suit).
+We set it up this way with your cats comfort in mind (some of our more social guests can enjoy looking onto the other guests and we have suites to suit).